SweetDebilus/Betty-Bet/README.md

   - **Option**:
     - `itemname`: Name of item
     - `quantity`: The number of items you want to add
-    - `unitprice`: enter the price of the item per unit
+    - `unitprice`: Enter the price of the item per unit
 - **/purchasehistory**: View purchase history in the store

 ## Installation